slipperynick/slipperynick.github.io/_posts/2025-11-02-email-security-spf-dkim-dmarc-bimi.md

 Back in the late 90s and early 2000s, I got really into email, not just using it but actually running it.
 I registered my first domain and decided to host my own mail server.
 At the time it was all Sendmail, Postfix, and Qmail.
-I think modern day Gmail is based on Postfix?

 Running your own mail setup felt like a rite of passage.
 You had to:
- - Tweak sendmail.cf or postfix.cf by hand (fun fact: Wietse Venema, who created Postfix, is Dutch)
+ - Tweak sendmail.cf or postfix.cf by hand
  - Keep a local DNS resolver running
  - Avoid becoming an open relay or risk being blacklisted
  - Hope your ISP didn’t notice you were running a mail server from a home connection